MADCAZ/ngx-bootstrap-th/demo/src/app/components/+buttons/docs/usage.md

 // RECOMMENDED
-import { ButtonsModule } from 'ngx-bootstrap/buttons';
+import { ButtonsModule } from 'ngx-bootstrap-th/buttons';
 // or
-import { ButtonsModule } from 'ngx-bootstrap';
+import { ButtonsModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [ButtonsModule.forRoot(),...]